DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/cv.md

 ## Teaching, Outreach, and Organising Experience

-* Since December 2022, I am the co-chair of the Capra Equality, Diversity and Inclusion committee.
+* In 2023, I was the co-chair of the Capra Equality, Diversity and Inclusion committee.

 * During my PhD, I have had regular teaching responsibilities in maths, engineering, and physics courses, including assisting seminar leaders, one-to-one guided learning, and marking coursework.